Spezelechse/movies-v3/README.md

 ###Whats planned next?
 - continue testing
-- build the first release
+- build the first release + install instructions
 - implement transfer skript v2 -> v3
 - add an alternative pdf view with details
+- add a detecting for changed userdata (especially userrights)
 - maybe change the imdb search listing for easier identifying of the searched
-- add a detecting for changed userdata (especially userrights)
+- maybe change the actor editing from textareas to an editable table